IN HOT SPRINGS

 Left untreated, gingivitis can advance into periodontitis.
 At this stage, the infection has spread to the teeth, bones and tissue that keeps the teeth in place.
 Chronic bad breath can occur.
 The gum tissue can start to recess or pull away from the teeth, creating what are known as periodontal pockets.
 The deeper the pockets, the worse the disease.
 These pockets are great places for bacteria to accumulate and wreak more havoc on the bones and tissue.
 As the gum tissue gradually deteriorates, the teeth can become loose and even fall out.

-If you are experiencing any signs of gum disease or other concerning symptoms, you should schedule an appointment with Dr. Porter right away.
+If you are experiencing any signs of gum disease or other concerning symptoms, you should schedule an appointment with Porter Dental Health Clinic right away.
 Catching and treating gum disease early is critical as research has uncovered a link between gum disease and stroke, heart disease, diabetes and other serious health conditions.

 How Is Gum Disease Treated?